marcuszcoding/scheduler/README.md

 # Interview Scheduler

 This Interview Scheduler project is a single page application which allows you to book, edit and delete interviews between students and mentors!

-It is an app built using React and makes requests to a scheduler-api server to get and save appointments!
+Scheduler is built using React and makes requests to this [scheduler-api](https://github.com/lighthouse-labs/scheduler-api) server to get and save appointments!

 ## Project Showcase